 Pacific School of Religion is committed to partnering with students in making theological education accessible.
 To this end, resources from PSR's endowment, annual fundraising, and ancillary income are used to support the education of students in PSR's various programs.
-Through the use of these resources, PSR is able to offer its education at tuition levels that are well below the actual cost of the delivering the education.
+Using these resources, PSR is able to offer its education at tuition levels that are well below the actual cost of delivering the education and to subsidize housing significantly.
+As graduate students in housing, you are an essential partner in our mission.

-Additionally, PSR provides housing-managed by Hudson MacDonald-that is offered to PSR students at a significant discount from prevailing housing costs in our area.
-In order to best steward the use of these properties for its educational mission, PSR has established the following requirements for PSR students to qualify for subsidized housing:
+PSR provides housing-managed by Hudson MacDonald-that is offered to PSR students at a significant discount from prevailing housing costs in our area.
+To best steward the use of these properties for its educational mission, PSR has established the following requirements for PSR students to qualify for subsidized housing.